ManuelSR26/manuelsr26.github.io/cv.md

 - Testing and validation of Software tools oriented to reduce the amount of time in the Integration and Support of LTE Network Nodes.

-**Radio Access Network Engineer | Contractor on behalf of NextGen Global Solutions | August 2014 – March 2015**
+**Radio Access Network Engineer, Contractor on behalf of NextGen Global Solutions, August 2014 – March 2015**

 - Process owner for Restoration & Troubleshoot Methods for GSM/UMTS/LTE Network Nodes.